About the National Fallen Firefighters Foundation

 A grant from the Department of Justice's Bureau of Justice Assistance supports programs for survivors of fallen firefighters.
 The Federal Emergency Management Agency partners with the Foundation to sponsor many of the National Memorial Weekend activities.
 The National Institute of Standards and Technology supports work on a national research agenda to prevent line-of-duty deaths.

 Congress created the National Fallen Firefighters Foundation to lead a nationwide effort to honor America's fallen firefighters.
 Since 1992, the non-profit Foundation has developed and expanded programs that fulfill that mandate.
-Our mission is to honor and remember America's fallen fire heroes and to provide resources to assist their survivors in rebuilding their lives.
+Our mission is to honor and remember America's fallen fire heroes and to provide resources to assist their survivors in rebuilding their lives and work within the Fire Service Community to reduce firefighter deaths.

 Each October, the Foundation sponsors the official national tribute to all firefighters who died in the line of duty during the previous year.
 Thousands attend the weekend activities held at the National Fire Academy in Emmitsburg, Maryland.
 The Weekend features special programs for survivors and coworkers along with moving public ceremonies.